This panel displays properties for the active F-Curve.

 ID Type + Channel name (X Location).

-- RNA Path
+- Data Path

-RNA Path to property + Array index.
+RNA Path to property.

-- Color Mode
+- Display Color

-- Auto Rainbow
+- Auto Rainbow:

-Increment the hue of the F-curve color based on the channel index.
+Increment the hue of the F-Curve color based on the channel index.

-- Auto XYZ to RGB
+- Auto XYZ to RGB:

 For property sets like location XYZ, automatically set the set of colors to red, green, blue.

-- User Defined
+- User Defined:

-Define a custom color for the active F-curve.
+Define a custom color for the active F-Curve.

-- Auto Handle Smoothing
+- Handle Smoothing

 Selects the method used to compute automatic Bézier handles (Automatic, Auto Clamped, Vector).